AlessandroGaleazzi/S-C_2022_galeazzi/README.md

 ### How to simulate

-All the simulations are performed calling the file [controls.py](https://github.com/AlessandroGaleazzi/S-C_2022_galeazzi/blob/main/functions/controls.py) with the command ***"python3 controls.py --configuration file name-- --simulations to be performed--***, and providing the configuration file name from which to take the parameters together with the simulations wanted.
+All the simulations are performed calling the file [controls.py](https://github.com/AlessandroGaleazzi/S-C_2022_galeazzi/blob/main/functions/controls.py) with the command ***"python3 controls.py --configuration file name-- --simulations to be performed--"***, and providing the configuration file name from which to take the parameters together with the simulations wanted (for instance, ***"python3 controls.py configuration.ini sim1 sim2 sim5"***).
 In particular,

 1) ***"sim1"*** will calculate the time (in seconds) that the system needs to reach a certain threshold temperature.
 2) ***"sim2"*** will return the temperature evolution of the system during every second until the threshold temperature is reached.